Field Theoretical Study of Disorder in Non-Hermitian Topological Models

 for which a line-gap closing occur at $k=0,\pi$.
-The field theory around those points is then readily obtained from the coefficients in Eq.~\eqref{eq:conH}
+The field theory around those points is then readily obtained from the coefficients in Eq.~\eqref{eq:conH}, $\boldsymbol{\alpha} = (0,\mp w,0)$ and $\boldsymbol{\beta} = (0,-ig,\pm w - \mu)$.
 The winding number takes exactly the same form as for the SSH model.
-It is given by Eq.~\eqref{eq:SSHWinding} but, with $M_{\pm}\equiv (\pm w-\mu)/w$.
-The inclusion of disorder gives a similar result as obtained for the SSH model, and we observe that also in this case, the non-Hermitian topological phases are driven to a trivial one as the disorder strength increases.
+It is given by Eq.~\eqref{eq:SSHWinding}, but with $M_{\pm}\equiv (\pm w-\mu)/w$.
+The inclusion of disorder gives a similar result as obtained for the SSH model.

 \paragraph*{Comparison to Numerical Calculations of Disorder in the discrete case.} We are interested in evaluating the robustness of the energy vorticity when disorder is introduced in the system.
 For the lattice model, we have \cite{Gong2018,SymTop}